 We use the securitization of loan receivables, which involves the transfer of loan receivables to a trust and the issuance by the trust of asset-backed securities to third-party investors, as a significant source of funding.
-Our average level of securitized financings from third parties was \$12.7 billion and \$12.2 billion for the years ended December 31, 2018 and 2017, respectively.
+Our average level of securitized financings from third parties was \$11.9 billion and \$12.7 billion for the years ended December 31, 2019 and 2018, respectively.
 For a discussion of our securitization activities, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Funding, Liquidity and Capital Resources-Funding Sources-Securitized Financings" and Note 5.
-Variable Interest Entities to our consolidated financial statements.
+Variable Interest Entities to our consolidated financial statements

-Although the securitization market for credit cards has been re-established since the financial crisis that began in 2008, there can be no assurance that the market will not experience future disruptions.
+There can be no assurance that the securitization market for credit cards will not experience future disruptions.
 The extent to which we securitize our loan receivables in the future will depend in part upon the conditions in the securities markets in general and the credit card asset-backed securities market in particular, the availability of loan receivables for securitization, the overall credit quality of our loan receivables and the conformity of the loan receivables and our securitization program to rating agency requirements, the costs of securitizing our loan receivables, and the legal, regulatory, accounting and tax requirements governing securitization transactions.
-In the event we are unable to refinance existing asset-backed securities with new asset-backed securities, we would be required to rely on other sources of funding, which may not be available only at higher cost.
+In the event we are unable to refinance existing asset-backed securities with new asset-backed securities, we would be required to rely on other sources of funding, which may not be available or may be available only at higher cost.
 Further, in the event we are unable to refinance existing asset-backed securities from our nonbank subsidiary securitization trust with new securities from the same trust, there are structural and regulatory constraints on our ability to refinance these asset-backed securities with Bank deposits or other funding at the Bank, and therefore we would be required to rely on sources outside of the Bank, which may not be available or may be available only at higher cost.
 A prolonged inability to securitize our loan receivables on favorable terms, or at all, or to refinance our asset-backed securities would have a material adverse effect on our business, liquidity, cost of funds and financial condition.